 Графічна робота «Голод - 33». Автор – член Національної спілки художників України Микола Гнатченко (м. Харків).

 On 28 November 2006, the Supreme Council of Ukraine passed a law “On the Holodomor of 1932–1933 in Ukraine”, according to which the Holodomor was recognised as genocide of the Ukrainian people.
 For Ukrainians, it meant that the tragedy of thousands of families finally came out.
 The stories about the terrible events of 1933 that were passed in absolute secret were finally heard.

 Russia, as the successor to the USSR, admits the fact of the famine, but completely refuses to recognise the Holodomor as genocide against the Ukrainian people.
 It would, obviously, destroy the notion of “brotherly nations”.
 The USSR’s position did not allow acknowledging the millions of victims, in the same way as Russia’s position now does not allow admitting annexation of Crimea and the undeniable occupation of parts of Donbas.

 “We did not have mass media then.
 There needs to be a tool to share.
-It is happening now and it is a very natural process.
-There is nothing to be afraid of, this experience needs to happen.” — Viktoriia Horbunova, psychologist.
+It is happening now, and it is a very natural process.
+There is nothing to be afraid of, this experience needs to happen” (Viktoriia Horbunova, a psychologist).

-Walter Duranty, who once praised Stalin and called thousands of deaths the necessary running cost, still holds the Pulitzer Prize.
-His name does not inspire ovation but instead stands next to the Soviet regime’s crimes.
-The books and movies about Gareth Jones are bestsellers, and he himself became a symbol of honest journalism and truth despite everything.
+Walter Duranty, who once praised Stalin and called thousands of deaths the necessary running cost, still holds the Pulitzer Prize, although his name does not inspire ovation now but instead stands next to the Soviet regime’s crimes.
+The books and movies about Gareth Jones are bestsellers, and in spite of everything, he himself became a symbol of honest journalism and truth.